Gontjarow/MiniLibX/docs/index.md

 Recommended watching: "Introduction to MinilibX" and "Introduction to events" on the school intra.

+### What is this?
+This is an introductory set of information to get any 42 students started with graphics programming.
+The manual pages are quite vague, so I want to provide a little kickstart to anyone who finds this page.

+These won't be perfect tutorials, though.
+The code provided here will be clean to read (as far as the important parts go), but it will not conform to Norminette.
+The algorithms/solutions given here won't always be optimal, but "correct enough" to get anybody started enjoying graphics programming.

+There's also no guarantee that the information provided here is 100% correct.
+I make mistakes too.

+**It is still your job to think about the problems and improve from your starting point.**

 ### Manual pages
 - [MLX main](mlx.md)
 - [MLX manage windows](mlx_new_window.md)